Prehabilitation for Cancer

 What is Prehabilitation?

 Prehabilitation is a positive step in supporting you to prepare for treatment by promoting healthy behaviours.
-It is a programme of support and advice.
 It can help with:

 We can also support you to stop smoking and reduce your alcohol consumption as this will also help while you’re having treatment, with your recovery, as well as improving your overall health.